Surbhi Jyoti: Career

 In 2017, she featured in 4 Lions Films' web show Tanhaiyan opposite Barun Sobti, as Meera Kapoor, a non-judgmental and emotionally vulnerable fashion designer.
 All episodes of the web series were released on Hotstar on 14 February 2017.
 In 2017, she starred in Star Plus's psychological thriller show Koi Laut Ke Aaya Hai as Geetanjali Singh Shekhari, a girl from a royal family.
 She was paired opposite Shoaib Ibrahim, and the cast included actors Sharad Kelkar, Sreejita De and Shaleen Malhotra.
 The show ended on 18 June 2017.

 In June 2018, Jyoti portrayed Bela Sehgal in Balaji Telefilms show Naagin 3 as the main female lead.
 The show, which aired on Colors TV, received high TRP's and ended in May 2019.
 In 2020, she appeared in Yeh Jaadu Hai Jinn Ka.

 In 2020, Jyoti featured in the music video for "Aaj Bhi" opposite actor Ali Fazal.
 The same year, she featured in another music video for the song "Judaiyaan", opposite Darshan Raval.

 In March 2021, she made her comeback in the digital space with the web series Qubool Hai 2.0, which was a reboot version of her popular Zee TV show Qubool Hai.
 She worked alongside actor Karan Singh Grover, marking their second collaboration after eight years, and reprising their respective roles as Zoya and Asad.

-In 2021, Surbhi Jyoti planned her Bollywood debut with Jassie Gill in Kya Meri Sonam Gupta Bewafa Hai?
+In 2021, Jyoti planned her Bollywood debut with Jassie Gill in Kya Meri Sonam Gupta Bewafa Hai?

 In 2024, she starred opposite Gurnam Bhullar in Punjabi movie Khadari where she played as Amrit, a Kho Kho team captain.

 Personal life

 Jyoti married her long time boyfriend, actor Sumit Suri on 27 October 2024 in a traditional Hindu wedding ceremony at the Jim Corbett Resorts, Uttarakhand.
+The couple had their first child, a girl, on 13 June 2026.